RobTain/Custom-REST-Application-Spring-Boot-/README.md

 4. Create Entity with Spring Data JPA in Spring Boot
 5. Update Entity with Spring Data JPA in Spring Boot
 6. Delete Entity with Spring Data JPA in Spring Boot
-7. Pass Data from Controller to View in Spring MVC in Spring Boot
+7. Use Text Plain in Spring Rest API in Spring Boot
-8. Use URL Parameters in Spring MVC in Spring Boot
+8. Use Text HTML in Spring Rest API in Spring Boot
-9. Use Forms in Spring MVC in Spring Boot